Kelly D. Schwartz, PhD - Social Development Research Team Director

 Marisa Van Bavel, MSc - Doctoral Student

-Marisa is a third-year Doctoral student in the School and Applied Child Psychology program.
+Marisa is a doctoral candidate in the School and Applied Child Psychology program.
 In August 2018, she defended her master's thesis which explored the role of art and culture in Blackfoot student wellness and educational engagement in order to consider how pedagogy and curriculum can be adapted to better serve Blackfoot students.
 Her research interests include prevention, positive youth development, and social justice.
-For her doctoral dissertation, Marisa is interested in collaborating with the TsuuT'ina First Nations Policing Program to support a youth violence prevention program.
+For her doctoral dissertation, Marisa is interested in collaborating with the Tsuut'ina Nation Policing Service to support a youth violence prevention program.
+Specifically she is exploring resilience among youth typically deemed high-risk.

 Melissa Mueller, MSc - Doctoral Student